comp1010mq/comp1000_to_comp1010_transition_workshops/3 - functions/functions.md

 ## Defining a function

-Syntax of a function definition is:
+The syntax of a function definition is:

 ```java
 returnType function(<parameters>) {